Cookbook Collecting and Reviews

 - Cover top layer of cookie crumbs with almonds

-- Drizzle Dry Sherry over top layer
+- Drizzle two tablespoons of dry sherry over top layer

-- Bake at 350 degrees for 30-45 minutes
+- Bake at 350 degrees for 30-40 minutes

-- Then drizzle 1/4 cup of Melted Margarine over the top
+- Then drizzle 1/4 cup of melted margarine over the top

 - Finish baking another 15 minutes